open-contracting-extensions/ocds_eu_extension/README.md

 Implements fields and codes that are specific to European law.

-For complete guidance on meeting the disclosure requirements of European law, see [OCDS for European Union](https://standard.open-contracting.org/profiles/eu/master/en/).
+For complete guidance on meeting the disclosure requirements of European law, see [OCDS for eForms](https://standard.open-contracting.org/profiles/eforms/) and [OCDS for European Union](https://standard.open-contracting.org/profiles/eu/master/en/).

 ## Guidance